 Firefox also allows users to sync their desktop with their Android browser.
 Another option with the Firefox desktop browser is the use of add-ons.
 The Android user also has that option, though the number of add-ons is limited, but that should change over time.
 With Firefox you can save pages as PDF, pinch-to-zoom, apply personas or themes and share items.

-Chrome Beta (Free)
+Chrome Browser - Google (Free)

 One of the newest browsers available is Chrome Beta from Google.
-The browser is only available for Android 4 and above (Ice Cream Sandwich).
+The browser is available for Android 4 and above (Ice Cream Sandwich).
 The browser works very well and looks great on my tablet.
 The main draw is its ability to sync to your desktop.
 If you sign-in to Chrome, it will automatically sync your bookmarks.
-The other main feature of Chrome Beta is tabbed browsing and the ability to swipe to switch tabs.
+The other main feature of Chrome is tabbed browsing and the ability to swipe to switch tabs.

-In general Chrome Beta is very basic.
+In general Chrome is very basic.
 There are not a lot of options to it.
 All you really need to do it sign-in and go.
 The browser does allow voice search, bookmarking, private browsing, send pages from your desktop to Android, and the ability to see which devices have synced in Google Chrome.
 The one thing it does not have yet is Flash support.

 All of the browsers listed here represent nice alternatives to the basic stock Android browser.
 The use of add-ons, tabbed browsing, and desktop sync are welcome additions and it will be interesting to see how the browsers continue to evolve.
 There are many other browsers out there; which would you recommend?